coolman-spaceman/DELPHI/README.md

 # 🧠 DELPHI - Deep Neural Network Visualizer Dashboard

 **DELPHI** is a research-grade deep learning visual analytics dashboard.
-It allows you to upload images, run CNN predictions, and explore **interpretability** tools like Grad-CAM, LIME, SHAP, Captum (Integrated Gradients), and **feature-space t-SNE embeddings** — all in an elegant web interface built with Flask and PyTorch.
+It allows you to upload images, run CNN predictions, and explore **interpretability** tools like Grad-CAM, LIME, all in an elegant web interface built with Flask and PyTorch.

 ---